arangodb/arangodb/Documentation/DocuBlocks/Rest/Views/patch_api_view_properties_arangosearch.md

 - *tier*: consolidate based on segment byte size and live document count as dictated by the customization attributes.

-@RESTBODYPARAM{links,object,optional,post_api_view_links}
+@RESTSTRUCT{links,post_api_view_props,object,optional,post_api_view_links}
-Expects an object with the attribute keys being names of to be linked collections, and the link properties as attribute values.
+The set of collection names associated with the properties.

 @RESTSTRUCT{[collection-name],post_api_view_links,object,optional,post_api_view_link_props}
-Name of a collection as attribute key.
+The link properties.
+If specified, then *properties* should be a JSON object containing the following attributes:

 @RESTSTRUCT{analyzers,post_api_view_link_props,array,optional,string}
 The list of analyzers to be used for indexing of string values (default: ["identity"]).

 @RESTSTRUCT{fields,post_api_view_link_props,object,optional,post_api_view_fields}
 The field properties.
-If specified, then *fields* should be a JSON object containing the following attributes:
+If specified, then *properties* should be a JSON object containing the following attributes:

-@RESTSTRUCT{[field-name],post_api_view_fields,array,optional,object}
+@RESTSTRUCT{field-name,post_api_view_fields,array,optional,object}
 This is a recursive structure for the specific attribute path, potentially containing any of the following attributes:
-*analyzers*, *fields*, *includeAllFields*, *trackListPositions*, *storeValues* Any attributes not specified are inherited from the parent.
+*analyzers*, *includeAllFields*, *trackListPositions*, *storeValues* Any attributes not specified are inherited from the parent.

 @RESTSTRUCT{includeAllFields,post_api_view_link_props,boolean,optional,bool}
 The flag determines whether or not to index all fields on a particular level of